Azure/azure-sphere-samples/Samples/AvnetDefaultProject/RealTimeExampleApp/AvnetGenericRTExample.md

 This application binary can be side loaded onto your device with the following commands . . .

 * `azsphere device enable-development`
-* `azsphere device sideload deploy --image-package ./AvnetGenericRTExample.imagepackage`
+* `azsphere device sideload deploy --image-package AvnetGenericRTExample.imagepackage`

 # Configuring the Avnet Default High Level application to use this example